 California Prop 65 Compliance for Amazon Sellers: Complete Guide to Avoid Violations

-California Proposition 65 compliance refers to the legal requirement that Amazon sellers provide clear warnings when their products contain any of over 900 chemicals known to cause cancer, birth defects, or reproductive harm.
-This 1986 law, formally known as the Safe Drinking Water and Toxic Enforcement Act, applies to all products sold to California consumers regardless of where the seller is located.
+Sym KhanFounder & Head of Seller ReinstatementCalifornia Proposition 65 compliance requires Amazon sellers to provide clear warnings when their products contain any of over 900 chemicals known to cause cancer, birth defects, or reproductive harm.
+This 1986 law applies to all products sold to California consumers regardless of seller location, and Amazon treats violations as serious policy infractions that can result in immediate listing removal and account suspension.

-California Proposition 65 compliance refers to the legal requirement that Amazon sellers provide clear warnings when their products contain any of over 900 chemicals known to cause cancer, birth defects, or reproductive harm.
-This 1986 law, formally known as the Safe Drinking Water and Toxic Enforcement Act, applies to all products sold to California consumers regardless of where the seller is located.
+California Proposition 65 compliance requires Amazon sellers to provide clear warnings when their products contain any of over 900 chemicals known to cause cancer, birth defects, or reproductive harm.
+This 1986 law applies to all products sold to California consumers regardless of seller location, and Amazon treats amazon seller violations as serious policy infractions that can result in immediate listing removal and account amazon seller suspension.

-The financial stakes are significant.
+The financial stakes extend beyond Amazon suspensions.
 Private enforcement lawsuits under Prop 65 have resulted in over $320 million in settlements since 2000, with individual cases ranging from $2,500 to $750,000.
-For Amazon sellers, violations can trigger account-level enforcement requiring comprehensive Amazon plan of action appeals that take 14-45 days to resolve.
+For Amazon sellers, violations can trigger complex appeals processes that take 14-45 days to resolve without proper preparation.

 Safe harbor levels determine when warnings are required.
 These scientifically-derived thresholds represent exposure levels deemed to pose "no significant risk" for carcinogens (one excess cancer case per 100,000 people exposed over 70 years) or reproductive toxicants (1/1000th of the no observed effect level).
-Understanding these thresholds helps sellers navigate Amazon restricted product violations effectively.

 Step-by-Step Amazon Prop 65 Implementation Process

-Amazon-Specific Prop 65 Warning Requirements
+Amazon-Specific Warning Requirements and Placement

 Common Violation Patterns and Prevention Strategies